Aba Abia State, Nigeria Travel Guide

 These services are not available in Aba.
 Aba is an inland city.

-None of these options exist in Aba.
+None of these alternatives can be found in Aba.

 Walking is common for locals but can be challenging for visitors.
 Cycling is generally not advisable.